josswe26/rpsls/README.md

 * The code for the carousel is a modified version of the CSS-Tricks code found [here](https://css-tricks.com/css-only-carousel/ ).

 * The code for the popups is a modified version of the W3Schools code found [here](https://www.w3schools.com/howto/howto_js_popup_form.asp).

+* The code to apply the full screen background was found at [CSS-Tricks](https://css-tricks.com/full-page-background-video-styles/).

 [Back to top ⇧](#rpsls)